Intsights/sergeant/docs/worker/handlers/on_starvation.md

-# Worker Handler - on_starvation
+# on_starvation

-The `on_starvation` handler is invoked when a worker becomes starved - meaning it could not pull tasks from the broker because there were no tasks left in the queue.
-This handler is only invoked when the worker was configured with the `starvation` field.
-The field `time_with_no_tasks` means after how many seconds without tasks the worker should trigger this handler.
+The `on_starvation` handler is invoked when a worker becomes starved.
+This means that there were no tasks in the broker queue and it could not pull tasks from the broker.
+The starvation handler is only invoked when the `starvation` field is configured on the worker. `time_with_no_tasks` indicates after how many seconds the worker should trigger this handler without tasks.

 ## Definition